tetengo/tetengo.cpp/README.md

 Given a key, it returns the corresponding value in a constant time.

 The trie is also able to perform a prefix search.
-It has a method to enumerates the values with the same prefix.
+It has a method to enumerate the values with the same prefix.

 How to Build and Install
 ------------------------